Photo courtesy of Palazzo Avino

-Set in a 12th-century pink fairy-tale palazzo that looks like it’d make a prime setting for a Wes Anderson film, the Palazzo Avino is skirted in flower-filled gardens terraced across a cliffside in Ravello.
-Interiors are as decadent as the storybook architecture, filled with antiques and plenty of marble as well as charming details like stained-glass windows and Vietri tile floors, while soothing white guest rooms, many with gorgeous coastal views, feature colorful accents by way of Hermès textiles and antique carpets.
-The views here are almost hard to believe, especially from the sunbathing lawns that surround the pool; picturesque is an understatement for these panoramic vistas of the sea and rugged green coast.
+Set in a 12th-century pink fairy-tale palace that looks like it’d make a prime setting for a Wes Anderson film, Palazzo Avino is skirted in flower-filled gardens terraced across a cliffside in Ravello.
+Interiors are as decadent as the storybook architecture, filled with antiques and plenty of marble, and features charming details such as stained-glass windows and Vietri tile floors.
+Soothing white guest rooms, many with gorgeous coastal views, are trimmed with colorful accents by way of Hermès textiles and antique carpets.
+The views here are almost hard to believe, especially from the sunbathing lawns that surround the pool.
+Picturesque is an understatement for these panoramic vistas of the sea and rugged green coast.
 Even the fitness facilities take advantage of the views: Cardio machines are set in cabanas right in the gardens, making for arguably the most scenic spinning sessions ever.
-And being right in the center of town, guests can walk to several restaurants and bars—though the hotel’s own dining options are top-notch and include the Michelin-starred Rossellinis, casual alfresco lunch on a panoramic terrace, and lobster paired with champagne or a choice of 100 different martinis at the Lobster & Martini Bar.
+And being right in the center of town, guests can walk to several restaurants and bars, though the hotel’s own dining options are top-notch and include the Michelin-starred Rossellinis, a casual alfresco lunch on a panoramic terrace, and lobster paired with champagne, or a choice of 100 different martinis, at the Lobster & Martini Bar.

 Have you been here?
 Share a tip or a photo with fellow travelers.